Intellectual Property Assignment Agreements

-Why you need an Intellectual Property Assignment Agreement
+Why do you need a Intellectual Property Assignment Agreements?

 Has a third party designed you a logo?
 Are you selling software?
-How about are you acquiring a company?
+Are you acquiring a company?
 This agreement enables Intellectual Property (IP) rights to transfer smoothly from one party to another.

 Sometimes one piece of work or software will contain different IP rights in them (e.g. patents, trademarks, or designs).
 Therefore, you need a template that will cover the full spectrum of intellectual property that could be contained in the transferring material.

-View the contents of the Intellectual Property Assignment Agreement
+View the contents of a Intellectual Property Assignment Agreements

 1. Interpretation